Wanheda7737/portfolio/README.md

 All rights reserved – The project is released under the APL-8 license

-Instructions to install or run the project locally.
+# Instructions to install or run the project locally.
-# Example
 git clone https://github.com/Wanheda7737/Portfolio.git

 cd Portfolio